(Updated August 3, 2018)

 Introduction

-In fact, the state’s own estimates suggest that about 5,000 of these Mississippi parents will lose their Medicaid coverage in the first year if the Centers for Medicare and Medicaid Services (CMS) approves the state’s request.2 The vast majority of these parents are likely to become uninsured.
+In fact, the state’s own estimates suggest that about 5,000 of these Mississippi parents will lose their Medicaid coverage in the first year if the Centers for Medicare and Medicaid Services (CMS) approves the state’s request.[note]These estimates are based on Georgetown CCF calculations of enrollment assumptions included in the state’s budget neutrality estimates

 Approval by the federal government is not certain.
 While CMS has given approval to four states—Arkansas, Kentucky, Indiana, and New Hampshire—to impose work rules, those states have all expanded Medicaid to adults making up to 138 percent of the federal poverty level.
 Mississippi, however, has not accepted the Medicaid expansion funding provided under the Affordable Care Act.
 The only Mississippi families affected by the proposed change would be those living at 27 percent of the poverty level or lower.
 That works out to $5,610 a year for a family of three or $468 a month—among the most restrictive eligibility limits in the nation